isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-install.md

 Use as seguintes etapas para adicionar o Dispatcher ao servidor Web:

-1. Coloque o arquivo do Dispatcher no `plugin` diretório do servidor da Web:
+1. Place the Dispatcher file in the web server&#39;s `plugin` directory:

-### Sun Java System Web Server/iplanet - Configurar para o Dispatcher {#sun-java-system-web-server-iplanet-configure-for-the-dispatcher}
+### Sun Java System Web Server / iPlanet - Configure for the Dispatcher {#sun-java-system-web-server-iplanet-configure-for-the-dispatcher}

-O servidor Web precisa ser configurado, usando `obj.conf`.
-No kit de instalação do Dispatcher, você encontrará um arquivo de configuração de exemplo chamado `obj.conf.disp`.
+The web server needs to be configured, using `obj.conf`.
+In the Dispatcher installation kit you will find an example configuration file named `obj.conf.disp`.

 1. Vá até `<WEBSERVER_ROOT>/config`.
-1. Abrir `obj.conf`para edição.
+1. Open `obj.conf`for editing.
 1. Copie a linha que começa:\
    `Service fn="dispService"`\
    from `obj.conf.disp` to the initialization section of `obj.conf`.

 1. Salve as alterações.
-1. Abrir `magnus.conf` para edição.
+1. Open `magnus.conf` for editing.
 1. Copie as duas linhas que iniciam:\
    `Init funcs="dispService, dispInit"`\
    e\